Trending...

 "Considering the existing opportunities to improve holistic health and advances in technologies such as artificial intelligence, now is an excellent time to reintroduce the Biodyne Model as a foundational element for next-generation healthcare solutions," said contributing author Dr. Jeremy Henderson-Teelucksingh.
 "Integrated behavioral health is the new platinum standard in healthcare delivery, and this book spells out how to achieve it fast."

-Integrated Behavioral Health: Applying the Biodyne Model in Healthcare is available in paperback, hardback, and Open Access digital editions through Routledge/Taylor & Francis and major booksellers worldwide.
+Beginning July 3, 2026, Integrated Behavioral Health: Applying the Biodyne Model in Healthcare will be available in pprint and Open Access digital editions through Routledge/Taylor & Francis and major booksellers worldwide.

 Explore the Book